About Lewa Safari Camp

 The entire property is fenced and its main areas have the appearance of a simple but comfortable (although rather dark) colonial farmhouse, with earthy red walls on the outside, and cool cream walls and exposed wooden beams on the inside.
 Open fireplaces, wooden floors and comfortable sofas make for a cosy, homely atmosphere which is enhanced by relaxed and friendly staff.
 Guests tend to gather for drinks at the bar here, before settling at their individual tables for dinner.

 In front of Lewa Safari Camp, a veranda looks out across lush green lawns to a birdbath and waterhole in the distance.
 Breakfast and lunch are usually set up here, to be enjoyed before or after your morning activity, depending on what you choose to do that day.
-A sparkling pool, surrounded by a lush lawn, is set with sun loungers and parasols and is the focus of an outdoor lounge area.
+A sparkling pool, surrounded by a lush lawn, is set with sun loungers and parasols and is the focus of an outdoor lounge area to one side of the main communal area.
 On our most recent visit, we found these main areas to be frequented by an abundance of varied birdlife, easily enjoyed from the veranda.

-A short walk downhill from the rooms is a hide overlooking a waterhole, where guests can visit and sit quietly and see game coming to drink.
-On a previous visit we saw six rhino relaxing in the shade and a large herd of buffalo in the distance.
+A short walk downhill from the rooms is a hide overlooking a waterhole, where guests can sit quietly to watch game coming to drink.
+On a previous visit, we saw six rhinos relaxing in the shade with a large herd of buffalo moving past in the distance.
+Additionally, at the end of the camp's perimeter fence (roughly 1.1km) is a photographic hide.
+During the day, you can walk to this hide by yourself (which many do to boost their step count as well as enjoy the hide!).

 Activities at Lewa Safari Camp include game drives in comfortable 4WD Toyota Land Cruisers – each with three rows so that all guests have an unobstructed view to one side.
-The game viewing is good here, with rhino being the real highlight, though, on as clear day, the views of Mount Kenya are pretty impressive too.
+The game viewing is good here, with rhino and, on a clear day, views of Mount Kenya being real highlights.
 Guests who wish to head out on longer drives to explore further afield in the conservancy can opt to take a packed breakfast or lunch.
-Walks are also offered here, led by a guide and an armed ranger who take you out across the plains.
-These are best done in the cool mornings, when the light and views are stunning.
+Walks are also offered here, led by a guide and an armed ranger who will take you out across the plains to observe and learn about the details often missed from a safari vehicle.
+These are best done in the cool mornings, when the light changing on the Isiolo and Matthews Mountain Ranges is stunning.

 A further range of activities at Lewa Safari Camp can be arranged at extra cost.
-The camp introduced new E-bikes in 2023 which can be hired for game rides with a guide and an armed ranger.
-With advance notice, horse and camel safaris, run by the neighbouring Lewa Wilderness, can be organized at US $85 per person for horse riding and US$65 per person for the camels.
-Visits to Il Ngwesi village, which can give real insight into the local Maasai culture, cost US$45 per person.
-Finally, there is the option of a day trip, at US$50 per person, into the Ngare Ndare Forest.
-These walks, accompanied by a guide and an armed ranger, offer a real contrast to the plains of rest of the conservancy.
-Though we didn't get a chance to go here when we last visited Lewa we were told that the canopy walkway, and swimming in the waterfall and pools, is great fun.
+With advance notice, horse and camel safaris, run by the neighbouring Lewa Wilderness, can be organized at US $120 per person.
+Visits to Il Ngwesi village, which can give real insight into the local Maasai culture, cost US$80 per person.
+Finally, there is the option of a day trip with a minimum of two people for US$160 into the Ngare Ndare Forest.
+These walks, accompanied by a guide and an armed ranger, offer a real contrast to the conservancy's landscape and ecosystems.
+Though we didn't get a chance to go here when we last visited Lewa we were told that the canopy walkway, and swimming in the waterfall's pools, is great fun - although you must have a moderate level of fitness and agility to navigate the forest paths, often bumpy with roots.
+You can also look to wile away the afternoon with a treatment in the camp's spa, including two beds for couple's treatments, and a price list is provided in the rooms; borrow yoga mats from the camp's office; or browse their well-stocked curio shop.

 Food & drink

-On our most recent visit we did not have the chance to eat at Lewa Safari Camp, however when we stayed here previously we thought the food was good, although not particularly standout, with fresh ingredients most of which we were told are sourced locally.
+- On our most recent visit we did not have the chance to eat at Lewa Safari Camp, however when we stayed here previously we thought the food was good with fresh ingredients, most of which we were told are sourced locally.

-Breakfast is usually served on the veranda between 7.00 and 9.30am.
+Breakfast is usually served on the veranda from 6.30am to 9.30am.
 A buffet of fresh fruits and cereals is laid out, whilst a waiter will bring fresh tea and coffee, and take your order for a cooked breakfast.
-Those making an early start may prefer to take a cooked breakfast out on safari with them, which will include fruit and cooked items such as hard boiled eggs and cold sausages.
+Those making an early start may prefer to take a cooked breakfast out on safari with them, which will include fruit and cooked items such as hard-boiled eggs and cold sausages.
 Tea or coffee kept hot in a flask will help take the chill off the morning.

-Most people head back to Lewa Safari Camp for a buffet lunch, also served on the veranda whenever possible.
-We had chilled pea soup, aubergine parmigiana, sliced beef and a selection of salads served with freshly baked focaccia.
+Most people head back to Lewa Safari Camp for a buffet lunch, also served on the veranda or around the pool whenever possible.
+We had chilled pea soup, aubergine parmigiana, sliced beef, and a selection of salads served with freshly baked focaccia.
 Desert was a mango fool.
 Bush meals and packed, picnic lunches can also be provided if you're going for an all-day game drive.

 Afternoon tea is served before your afternoon activity, with a selection of teas or coffee along with homemade cakes and biscuits.